 When you reduce spending, you can put more money toward debt and potentially even save money on interest.
 Here are some ways to track your spending and cut down on expenses:

 - Create a budget.
-List your monthly bills, such as rent, utilities and groceries, along with your debts, such as credit card balances and student loans.
+How do you create a budget?
+List your monthly expenses, such as rent, utilities and groceries, along with your debts, such as credit card balances and student loans.
 Write down how much you earn each month, and subtract your bills and minimum required debt payments.
 The amount you have left over is a starting place to consider how much extra to put toward your debt payoff each month.

 - Set a goal.
 Once you know how much debt you have and how much you can pay toward it each month, figure out how long it will take to pay off the debt.
 Mark that date on your calendar.
 Having a goal in mind can keep you focused and motivated.

 - Track your spending.
 Use whatever method works best for you, whether that’s an app, a spreadsheet, or a pen and paper.
 Write down everything you spend money on, and review the log every few weeks.
 This is a good way to better understand your spending habits and potentially find areas where you can cut back.